josh-a-rubio/aws-ec2-ssh/README.md

 # EC2 SSH Lab

 ## Overview
 This lab demonstrates launching multiple AWS EC2 instances in different regions and connecting to them via SSH using key-based authentication.
-The purpose is to show practical cloud engineering skills, including multi-region instance management and secure access.
+The purpose is to show practical skills, including multi-region instance management and secure access.

 ## Architecture
 - **Regions:** us-east-1 (N. Virginia), ap-northeast-1 (Tokyo)